zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 **Usage:**

-This function is used to count the record numbers.
+Counts the record numbers.

 **Parameter description**:

--   distinct|all: specify whether to remove duplicate records in the count process.
-The default all is used for counting all records.
-If the field ‘distinct’ is specified, it indicates taking a unique count value.
+-   distinct|all: Specifies whether to remove duplicate records while counting.
+The default all counts all records.
+If the field ‘distinct’ is specified, then a unique count value is used.

--   value: any type.
-If the value is NULL, the corresponding row is not involved in the count.
+-   value: Any type.
+If the value is NULL, the corresponding row is not counted.
 Count \(\*\), returns all rows.

 **Return Value**:

 Returns the Bigint type.

-**For example**:
+**Example**:

 ```
 -- If the table tbla has the column col1 and the data type is Bigint.